CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/NET.1.1 network architecture and design.md

 * Segment (s) for the administration of IT systems,
 * Segment (s) for monitoring and monitoring,
 * Segment (s) containing central logging including syslog server and SIEM server
-* Segment (s) for IT systems needed for basic management services
+* Segment (s) of IT systems needed for basic management services
 * Segment (s) for the management interface of the IT systems to be administered.
 The various management interfaces of the IT systems MUST be separated according to their purpose and their network placement via a stateful packet filter (firewall).
 The IT systems (management interface) in addition to the following affiliation SHOULD be separated via dedicated firewalls:

 * IT systems that are accessible from the Internet,
 * IT systems in the internal network,
 * Security components that are located between the IT systems accessible from the Internet and the internal network.
-It MUST be ensured that the segmentation can not be undermined by the management communication, i.
+It MUST be ensured that segmentation can not be undermined by management communication, i.
 H. a bridging of segments MUST be excluded.

 #### NET.1.1.A22 Specification of the segmentation concept